-5. Other than course level/grades, describe/analyze other data and other sources of data whose results assist your unit to improve student learning.
+4. Other than course level/grades, describe/analyze other data and other sources of data whose results assist your unit to improve student learning.
 Senior Survey

 The School of Business Assessment Committee developed graduating senior and employer surveys in 2010-11.
-The graduating senior survey was administered every semester to graduating seniors from Spring 2011 through Spring 2015.
-Students in the capstone Strategic Management course were encouraged to complete the senior survey, with bonus points being awarded for doing so.
-In 2014-2015 41 out of 44 students enrolled in the fall and spring sections of MGMT 4653, Strategic Management, completed the survey.
-There have been 129 usable responses before the 2014-15 academic year.
+The graduating senior survey was administered every semester to graduating seniors from Spring 2011 through Spring 2016.
+Results have not been forwarded from Dr. Cabiness to the report's author at this time.
+This portion of the report will be updated as information becomes available.
+Students in the capstone

+Strategic Management course were encouraged to complete the senior survey, with bonus points being awarded for doing so.
+In 2015-2016, 41 out of 41 students enrolled in the fall and spring sections of MGMT 4653, Strategic Management, completed the survey.
+There have been XXX usable responses before the 2014-15 academic year.
 Responses for 2011-2014 are aggregated for this report, because there are no statistically significant differences between responses by year, and the survey was consistent during that period.
 Additional questions were added in Spring 2014 and for the 2014-2015 academic year.
 The responses to the new questions are presented separately.
 The survey questions and their responses are included in Appendix D. The findings are presented to the faculty each year during Professional Development Week, along with other assessment material.